Community Health Needs Assessment

-Lowell General Hospital, in partnership with the Greater Lowell Health Alliance, commissioned the University of Massachusetts Lowell to conduct an assessment of community health needs for the Greater Lowell area, which includes the towns of Billerica, Chelmsford, Dracut, Dunstable, Lowell, Tewksbury, Tyngsborough, and Westford.
-The purpose of this assessment includes evaluating the overall health of residents by involving a broad spectrum of community members, identifying the top health issues and strengths and weaknesses of the healthcare network, recommending actions to address priority concerns, and providing information that informs a community process to build consensus around strategies to improve the health of Greater Lowell residents.
+Lowell General Hospital, the Greater Lowell Health Alliance, and the University of Massachusetts Lowell work together to conduct an assessment of community health needs for the communities of Greater Lowell every three years.
+This region includes the cities and towns of Billerica, Chelmsford, Dracut, Dunstable, Lowell, Tewksbury, Tyngsborough, and Westford.
+This assessment evaluates the overall health of the community members, overviews the strengths and weaknesses of the area’s health services, identifies health barriers and social determinants of health, and provides recommendations to improve the health of its residents.

 This report summarizes the major findings from our community health needs assessment.
-Primary data collection included interviews with four key informants and sixteen focus groups with 167 participants, and secondary data sources included demographic, socioeconomic, and public health data, as well as local reports.
+Primary data collection included 20 listening sessions with more than 20 participants, 19 key informant interviews and 1,355 surveys completed by community members.
+Secondary data sources included demographic, socioeconomic, and public health data.

 The top health problems that were identified in the focus groups and interviews in order of preference and supported by public health data include:

 - mental health

 Populations recognized in the community at greatest risk of health problems are people who identify as immigrants and refugees, the elderly population, people who earn low-wages, people who are homeless-experienced, teenagers and youth, and people who are part of the LGBTQ (lesbian, gay, bisexual, transgender, and queer) community.

 Read the full Greater Lowell Community Health Needs Assessment